aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/add-or-remove-context-menu-items-in-gridweb/_index.md

 ![todo:image_alt_text](add-or-remove-context-menu-items-in-gridweb_2.png)
 ## **Add Context Menu Items in Aspose.Cells.GridWeb using Code**
-This code shows how to add context menu item inside a GridWeb using code.
+This code shows how to add a context menu item inside a GridWeb using code.

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-AddRemoveContextMenuItem.aspx-AddContextMenuItem.cs" >}}
 ## **Remove Context Menu Items in Aspose.Cells.GridWeb using Code**
-This code shows how to remove context menu item using CustomCommandButtons.Remove() and CustomCommandButtons.RemoveAt() methods.
+This code shows how to remove a context menu item using the `CustomCommandButtons.Remove()` and `CustomCommandButtons.RemoveAt()` methods.